 The High Level Committee on Programmes (HLCP) decided, at its 22nd session, to carry out a review on the state of mainstreaming disaster risk reduction, based on information provided by Committee members.
 The responses to the questionnaire, by 29 members, provided an initial overview of efforts by the UN system to integrate disaster risk reduction.
 At its 23rd session, HLCP requested the SRSG for Disaster Risk Reduction to convene a time-bound senior management group to prepare a UN Plan of Action on Disaster Risk Reduction for Resilience.
-HLCP also requested UNISDR to lead the preparation of a checklist for the UN system to mainstream disaster risk reduction, building on existing inter-agency mechanisms and thematic platforms.
+HLCP also requested UNDRR to lead the preparation of a checklist for the UN system to mainstream disaster risk reduction, building on existing inter-agency mechanisms and thematic platforms.

 The CEB endorsed the UN Plan of Action on Disaster Risk Reduction for Resilience, as recommended by the HLCP, at its regular Spring Session of 2013.